brsgr/retirement-calculator/README.md

 ## How It Works

-The calculator projects your retirement balance using compound interest:
+The planner projects your financial balance using compound interest:

 1. Each year: apply return rate to existing balance
 2. Add your annual contribution (income × savings rate)